nyaruku/configs/README.md

 Personal Configs and Scripts
-- everything except voicemeeter banana is linux
+- everything except voicemeeter is linux